Protected pension age

 - Partial crystallisation of benefits under a scheme

-Both these subjects are covered in more detail below.
+These bullets are covered in more detail below.

 When an individual with a protected pension age takes their benefits, they must become entitled to all of the benefits under the same registered pension scheme on the same date in order for the protection to be maintained.
 Becoming entitled to pension benefits means a scheme member has the right to take pension benefits without having any further requirements to fulfil, e.g. forms completed, permissions from trustees in place etc.